threej-in/cricket_info_bot/README.md

 # cricket_info_bot - Telegram Bot!
-**About :** Bot for cricket lovers which provides recent match scores, upcoming match list from every format, 6 months cricket calendar, Players data all inside telegram.
+**About :** Bot for cricket lovers which provides cricket data all inside telegram.

 Language used PHP and Mysqli

 **Launch :** [Click here to launch the bot](https://telegram.me/cricket_info_bot)